-From her debut moment on the steps of the Lindo Wing, four-year-old Princess Charlotte has charmed the nation with her picture-perfect outfits and her adorable royal wave, and we can’t wait to keep watching her grow.
+From her debut moment on the steps of the Lindo Wing, six-year-old Princess Charlotte has charmed the nation with her picture-perfect outfits and her adorable royal wave, and we can’t wait to keep watching her grow.

 So in honour of the Cambridge family’s only girl, here are 16 Princess Charlotte facts you might not already know – prepare for maximum cuteness.